 NIGERIAN Romance Scammer REVEALS SECRETS!

-7 Examples of Online Dating Scammer Photos Used Often - Social Catfish
+, time: 7:057 Examples of Online Dating Scammer Photos Used Often - Social Catfish

 AdAvoid Romance Scams and Fake Online Profiles.
 Expert Dating Investigations.
 Professional Dating Background Checks, Real Investigations 2.
 Google Reverse Image Search.
 Most online dating scammers like to use stolen photos taken from other social media accounts; and may even use a stock photo.
 Simply uploading this Internet scammers steal photos of models, celebrities, and everyday people in order to scam people on the internet.
 Catfish scams are devastating, with victims losing a combined $